gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/integration.rst

    An error occured and the details are available in the ``EXTRA_OUT_ERROR`` result extra.
 It contains a parcelable extra of type ``GiniCaptureError`` detailing what went wrong.

+* CameraActivity.RESULT_ENTER_MANUALLY

+   The document analysis finished with no results or an error and the user clicked the "Enter manually" button.

 The following example shows how to launch the Gini Capture SDK and how to handle the results:

 .. code-block:: java